metacpan/metacpan-cpan-extracted/distros/J/JSONAPI-Document/README.md

     An optional list of attributes to include for the given resource.
 Implements [sparse fieldsets](http://jsonapi.org/format/#fetching-sparse-fieldsets) in the specification.

-    Will pass the array reference to the `attributes_via` method, which should make use of the reference and return **only** those attributes that were requested.
+    Will pass the array reference to the `attributes` method (if you're using the attributes role), which should make use of the reference and return **only** those attributes that were requested.

 - `related_fields` _HashRef_